Skip to main content

 gaining the ridge in the mountains.

 At Althea, our vision is a world without a stigma against natural medicines.
-Instead, we want to see a world where everyone has access to them if they want.
+Instead, we want to see a world where everyone who wants them can access them.
 We believe these medicines, like psilocybin, are a very powerful tool with a multitude of benefits.
 Humans have been using them for thousands of years, and they have brought us back to ourselves, to each other, and to our planet.
-In our current era, we could use all the help we can get for that.
+Today, we could use all the help we can get with that.
 We’re in the midst of a mental health pandemic, and we believe that these medicines can help people reconnect and reground themselves in a positive way.

 We incorporated Althea as a public benefit corporation (PBC) to put our money with our mouth is.
 We wanted to make sure that our organization is mission-aligned to support our vision, and that our bylaws had that explicitly stated.